Prompting, explained simply

 What happens when you prompt Rocket?

-1. Intent – What you are trying to accomplish.
+1. Intent – What are you trying to achieve?

-2. Structure – What elements (UI, data, logic) are needed.
+2. Structure – What UI, data, or logic elements are involved?

-3. Output – What to generate and how to present it.
+3. Output – What should Rocket generate, and how?

 Prompting is not guessing

-• Simple.
-Focus on one task or idea at a time.
+• Simple - Tackle one idea at a time.

-If you can explain an idea to a teammate or phrase a great search query, you already know how to prompt.
+If you can explain it to a teammate or write a great search query, you already know how to prompt.

 Prompting is like…